dan-madsen/AzNetworkDiagram/README.md

 # Flow
 It will loop over any subscriptions available (or those defined as the parameter) and process supported resource types.
 After data is collected, a .PDF, .PNG and/or .SVG file with the diagram will be created.
 For very large environments the PNG format could display a scaling error.
 The .SVG format is editable with Microsoft Visio.

 The .DOT settings in the .DOT file try to make the diagram as compact as possible and the ranking tries to keep similar resources ranked accordingly.
-Though it is inevitable that large environments make the diagram very large (in essence "wide"), but zooming into the PDF or SVG works the best.
+Though it is inevitable that large environments make the diagram very large (in this case "wide"), but zooming into the PDF or SVG works the best.
+In these cases, you should consider scoping the process (ie. utilize **-Subscriptions "subid","subid2"....**) to create smaller diagrams with a scope that matches your deployment(s).

 In Hub-Spoke and vWAN environments only resources in scope are depicted to avoid a very large number of links to orphan vNets from a scope point of view.
 Both vWAN resources and standalone versions of them are handled accordingly with similar data drawn.